DanMurigu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Prints all possible combinations of two letters
 Prints a number with two decimal places
 Decimal to hexadecimal
- encodes and decodes text using the rot13 encryption
+ encodes and decodes text using the rot13 encryption adds the two numbers stored in the environment variables WATER and STIR and prints the result.